Kp0c/war-crimes-map/README.md

   Because we're clusterizing by the city, district, region, some dots are pretty far from their actual position until the user zoom in
 - Do better scaling.
 With the current scaling approach, zoomed in version looks very ugly
+- Optimize performance when user zoomed-in too much and show only what is visible on the screen
 - Add more unit tests to cover service and components logic

 ## How to run